FAQ’s

 Yes, the The Adjuster School is certified by the Texas Department of Insurance.

-How much does your Texas All-Lines Pre-Licensing course cost?
+How much does your In-Person Classroom and LIVE WEBINAR Texas All-Lines Pre-Licensing course cost?

-The cost for the Xactimate Training is $275 and the Fundamentals of Adjusting is $200.
+The cost for the Xactimate X1 Training is $400 and the Claims Adjuster Skills Mastery class is $237.

-We currently have a Combo Package which allows you to get all the courses for $600.
+We currently have a Combo Package which allows you to get all the courses for $600+$45 (workbook).

 How many days are the classes and which days of the week are they held on?

 The All-Lines Adjuster Licensing class is 3 days.
-The Xactimate 27 Training is 2 days and the Fundamentals of Adjusting class is 1 day.
-That’s a total of 6 days of training.
+The Xactimate Training is 3 days and the Claims Adjuster Skills Mastery class is completed online (10 day access).
+That’s a total of 6 days of training, plus additional 10 days online training.

 The class schedule is as follows: